St John the Baptist Cathedral, Sligo

 St John the Baptist Cathedral, Sligo or more properly the Cathedral of St Mary the Virgin and St John the Baptist, Sligo but also known as Sligo Cathedral is one of two cathedral churches in the diocese of Kilmore, Elphin and Ardagh (the other is St Fethlimidh's Cathedral, Kilmore) in the Church of Ireland.
 It is situated in the town of Sligo, Ireland in the ecclesiastical province of Armagh.
+The cathedral is the oldest building still in continuous use in the town.